denocris/Introduction-to-Computer-Architectures-for-HPC/D4-hands-on/Report_D4.md

 All processes entering MPI_Finalize
 ```

-We can clearly see that, with respect to the previous case, the velocity is sensibly decreased.
+We can clearly see that, with respect to the previous case, the velocity is considerably decreased.